This article discusses the role of end-frames in Banner creatives.

 The end-frame appears after the 15 seconds (30 seconds in special cases) of initial video animation.
 This is traditionally where you’ll place the final product shot and call to action.

 Above is an example from the demo assets that can be downloaded in our Help section.
-This is the most basic 300×250 design that show the product shot with a prominent call to action.
-Make sure you’re call to action (CTA) is large enough.
+This is the most basic 300×250 design that shows the product shot with a prominent call to action.
+Make sure you're call-to-action (CTA) is large enough.
 Larger CTAs get more clicks so don’t be shy!